witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 - Events and Activities App: Call their API to find out if any venues are booked for an event or activity.
 - Campus Safety App: Call their API to provide emergency contact information

 ## Timelines
 - 8th -20th Auguast - Plan the software (UI/UX and architecture)
 - 20th August - 1st Marking
-- 20th -26th August - begin programming the key features.
+- 20th -26th August - begin programming the key features - DB, API, Frontend.
 - 17th September - 2nd Marking
 - 01st October - 3rd Marking
 - 07th October - Group Report and Documentation